merenlab/merenlab.org/data/micr-obs-future/index.md

 -o merge_profile_db.log \
 -n 1 \
 "anvi-merge */PROFILE.db -o SAR11-MERGED -c ../03_CONTIGS/reference_genomes-contigs.db"
 ```

 ## Create self-contained anvi'o projects for my reference genomes and associated metagenomes, again
+This may now seem like a repetition, but
 We are again using `anvi-split`, but this time, we are using it on the collective `PROFILE.db` for the selected samples (for which at least one reference genome is above 10x coverage and 0.5 detection) only.
 This will give us an anvio project per reference genome.

 ### Create COLLECTION, again